How to clean concrete before sealing

 Concrete grinder – the best DIY

-These devices come in all shapes and power sizes as well as wheel configurations, from small hand held angle grinders with a dust extraction shroud and diamond grinding wheel to large walk-behind machines that have multiple wheels underneath.
+These devices come in all shapes and power sizes as well as wheel configurations, from small hand held angle grinders with a dust extraction shroud and diamond grinding wheel to sit-down versions large walk-behind machines that have multiple wheels underneath.
 For driveways that need only the edges opened at the surface an angle grinder set up as a concrete grinder is ideal.
 It will grind dry and the dust collector will remove all the dust as you work.
-For larger areas more than the edges a sit down grinder or stand up grinder using an angle grinder as the motor source will be faster and easier.
+For larger areas more than the edges a sit down grinder (see video below) or stand up grinder using an angle grinder as the motor source will be faster and easier.
 There is a dust extraction shroud that even gets into the corners and most have edging features to grind against walls.

 They work by using a spinning wheel in contact with the concrete that has diamond segments welded to the wheel.
 As these diamonds come in contact with the concrete they wear away and grind off the top surface.
 The dust extraction shroud contains all the dust and the dust collector removes it without airborne particles.